 - New planning requirements for development in designated bush fire prone areas

 From April 8, 2016 all building applications within the designated bushfire prone areas must include a specific Bushfire Attack Level (BAL) report.

 The BAL will provide an assessment rating for the property and trigger differing construction methods in line with Australian Standards (AS)3959 designed to help protect buildings from the impact of bushfires.

 The new regulations are not retrospective and existing homes will not need to be upgraded unless they require new building works.

-The Department of Fire and Emergency Services (DFES) has a range of information and documents available on their website HERE.
+The Department of Fire and Emergency Services (DFES) also has a range of information and documents available on their website HERE.